 shooting.
 To obtain hunter education certification,

-students must be at least 10 years of age and must pass a written
+students must be at least 10 years of age and must attend all

 All persons born after January 1, 1972 are required to complete a hunter education course before purchasing a Mississippi hunting license.
 Also Effective July 1, 2000, anyone twelve (12) years of age and under sixteen (16) years of age must have a certificate of satisfactory completion of a hunter education course approved by the Department before hunting alone in this state.
 A child at least twelve (12) years of age and under (16) years of age may hunt without having the certificate of hunter education if the child is in the presence and under the direct supervision of a licensed or exempt hunter at least twenty-one (21) years of age when hunting.

 Search for a Hunter Education Class in your area

 * If a Hunter Education Class is not available in your area and a class is needed as soon as possible, Online Hunter Education Courses are available.
 Please see the information below to learn more about Online Hunter Education Courses.

 An alternative to taking the standard Hunter Education Class is

 the official Mississippi Hunter Education Internet Course (see Online Hunter Ed Course).
 The